Last-minute Thanksgiving recipes: Fast and easy food to whip up

 The holidays can be a time full of love or stress, and how well you've prepared for any gathering of friends or family tends to depict which direction your mood sways in.

-If you've found that time got away from you and you're now staring at an empty pantry and barren fridge wondering what to bring to your friends-giving party or Thanksgiving feast, you're not alone.
+If you've found that time got away from you and you're now staring at an empty pantry and barren fridge wondering what to bring to your Friendsgiving party or Thanksgiving feast, you're not alone.

 But just because you're on a time crunch doesn't mean you can't throw something together that's foolproof to make and totally delicious.

-No one will even suspect you ran out of time to plan an exuberant take on the Thanksgiving Day dishes of your foodie dreams.
+No one will even suspect you ran out of time to plan an exuberant take on the Thanksgiving Day dishes of your dreams.

 After all, the high-key goal is to make it seem like you spent days on end in the kitchen crafting meticulously planned dishes and holiday-inspired boozy beverages – even when you didn't.